Academic Common Market

 Select a category to learn about the requirements or get a submission form:

-Graduate positions including: graduate assistants, graduate research assistants, graduate teaching assistants, and graduate teaching associates who are employed at least 25% time receive some tuition and/or maintenance waivers.
+Graduate positions including: graduate assistants, graduate research assistants, graduate teaching assistants, and graduate teaching associates who are employed at least 25 percent time receive some tuition and/or maintenance waivers.

 The academic departments authorize these positions.
-You can contact the department for application information.
+Contact the department for application information.

 If you have a permanent total disability, you may audit courses at UT without paying fees.
 Contact Student Disability Services for information.

 Human Resources provides information about eligibility for full-time and part-time employees, along with their spouses and dependent children.